-Will Hughes is senior counsel and a business lawyer with Foley & Lardner LLP.
+Will Hughes is a partner and business lawyer with Foley & Lardner LLP.
 He counsels individuals and families that have achieved uncommon success to do thoughtful wealth-transfer planning in a tax-efficient manner.
 Mr. Hughes has extensive tax and estate planning experience, including:

 - Estate plans to make use of available estate, gift, and generation-skipping transfer (GST) tax exemptions and qualified disclaimers